 Elizabeth Van Buren: Vanilla opens the throat (fifth) chakra and also increases spiritual and physical energy, intuition, vitality, and love.

-Because oleoresin does not dissolve in in carrier oils, you might want to make vanilla-infused jojoba oil to use in your aromatherapy recipes.
+Because oleoresin does not dissolve in in carrier oils, you might want to make vanilla-infused jojoba oil to use in your aromatherapy blends.
 Here's how:

 Use the vanilla-infused oil as a carrier oil in aromatherapy recipes.

-You can use any of the types of vanilla oil for these aromatherapy recipes.
-However, for diffusing, you want to avoid the thicker oils (such as a semi-solid oleoresin) that might clog a diffuser.
+You can use any type of vanilla oil for the following essential oil blends with vanilla.
+However, for diffusing, avoid the thicker oils (such as a semi-solid oleoresin) that might clog a diffuser.

 Meditation Diffuser Blend